 Royalties from streaming services like Spotify and YouTube are usually small due to a complex distribution system: advertising or subscription revenue is divided among labels, distributors, platforms, and ultimately musicians/creators who only receive a small portion.

-Additionally, in Indonesia, only about 12 percent of the platform's revenue is returned to musicians through institutions like LMK/FESMI/LKMN.
-The collective and administrative cuts from these institutions further reduce the net amount received by songwriters.
-Even major musicians like Ariel Noah have stated that the current system is less transparent and unfair.
+Additionally, in Indonesia, only about 12 percent of the platform's revenue is returned to musicians through organizations like LMK/FESMI/LKMN.
+The collective and administrative cuts from these organizations further reduce the net amount received by songwriters.
+Even major musicians like Ariel Noah have stated that the current system is less transparent and less fair.

 (kpl/far/fbi)